bcgov/digital-policy/CPPM-Chapter12.md

       c.
 CRO directives issued under the IMA, and

       d.
-Corporate strategic direction, IM IT policies and standards.
+Corporate strategic direction, IM IT policies, standards, processes and procedures.

-2. Set ministry-level strategic direction for IM IT.
+2. Set ministry-level strategic direction for IM IT, including ministry-specific direction in support of Digital Government.

-3. Ensure that ministry-specific IM IT policies, standards, procedures, guidelines, processes and training are in place as needed and appropriately documented.
+3. Ensure that ministry-specific IM IT policies, standards, processes, procedures, guidelines and training are in place as needed and appropriately documented.

 4. Oversee ministry information, data and IT management.

-5. Ensure MCIOs are appointed.
+5. Ensure MCIOs or equivalent positions are appointed.

 6. Ensure that their ministry is adequately resourced to meet its IM IT obligations.

-7. Work with ministry workforce plans and the PSA on ministry IM IT human resource requirements.
+7. Support ministry workforce plans and work with the PSA and the OCIO on ministry IM IT human resource requirements.

-8. Ensure proper delegation of authority for ministry IM IT and that employees are aware of their delegated authority (see [12.3.7](#1237-delegation-of-im-it-responsibilities) below).

-9. Ensure that ministry supervisors and employees are aware of their IM IT obligations.
+8. Ensure that ministry [supervisors](#supervisor) and [employees](#employee) are aware of their IM IT obligations.

 # 12.3 Policy

+## 12.3.1 Delegation of IM IT Responsibilities

+1. The GCIO may delegate responsibilities as defined in [12.2.1](#1221-government-chief-information-officer-gcio) above.
+  a.
+The OCIO must document such delegations and ensure that employees are made aware of their delegated authority.

+2. Should the CRO choose to delegate statutory powers, delegation must be done in the manner specified in [section 2 of the IMA](http://www.bclaws.ca/civix/document/id/complete/statreg/15027#section2).

+3. DMs or equivalent positions are empowered to structure their organizations and assign IM IT responsibilities in the way that best enables their lines of business to function and meet applicable legal and policy requirements, as well as the unique needs of their partners and stakeholders.
+As such, DMs or equivalent positions may delegate their IM IT responsibilities as defined in [12.2.3](#1223-deputy-ministers-or-equivalent-positions-or-delegates) above.
+DMs often delegate many or all IM IT responsibilities to an MCIO.
+DMs may delegate specific IM IT responsibilities to business areas and/or to specialized positions — e.g., Ministry Privacy Officers, Ministry Information Security Officers, data custodians, records officers, etc.

+      a.
+Ministries must document IM IT delegations.

+      b.
+Ministries must ensure that employees are made aware of their delegated authority for IM IT.

-## 12.3.1 Privacy and Personal Information
+## 12.3.2 Privacy and Personal Information

 Ministries must:

-1. Collect, use, disclose, store and dispose of personal information with due care.
+1. Collect, access, use, disclose, store and dispose of personal information with due care.

-2. Be diligent in ensuring that processes are in place to protect personal information.
+2. Ensure that processes are in place to protect personal information.

-3. Develop and maintain internal processes for privacy practices in accordance with applicable legislation and corporate policies and standards.
+3. Develop and maintain ministry-specific processes for privacy practices in accordance with applicable legislation and corporate policies, standards, processes and procedures.

-## 12.3.2 Information Security and Cyber Security
+## 12.3.3 Information Security and Cyber Security

 Ministries must:

+1. Collaborate with the OCIO to protect government networks, systems and information, including data.

-1. Have a program in place to manage ministry-specific information and cyber security risks in accordance with applicable legislation and corporate policies and standards.
+2. Have a program in place to manage ministry-specific information and cyber security risks in accordance with applicable legislation and corporate policies, standards, processes and procedures.

-2. Ensure that adequate resources are in place to manage information security and cyber security risks.

-## 12.3.3 Information and Data Management
+## 12.3.4 Information and Data Management

 Ministries must: